runwayml/learn/docs/how-to/importing.md

 ![Import Model #10](assets/images/how-to/github-link/model-file-dialog.png)

-Once you have uploaded your file, you can now link the file to your model when you use it with Runway.
+Once you have uploaded your file, you can now use that file with your model in Runway.
 Add your model to your workspace, and your file should appear in Options on the right hand side:

 ![Import Model #11](assets/images/how-to/github-link/file-in-options.png)